odoo/documentation/content/developer/tutorials/server_framework_101/12_inheritance.rst

     **Goal**: at the end of this section:

-    - It should not be possible to delete a property which is not new or canceled.
+    - It should not be possible to delete a property which is not new or cancelled.

     .. image:: 12_inheritance/unlink.gif
         :align: center